audibleblink/gorsh/README.md

 To have the ability to receive multiple shells on the same port, there's the `make listen` target.
-The `make listen` target kicks off a socat TLS pipe and creates new tmux windows with each new incomgin connection.
+The `make listen` target kicks off a socat TLS pipe and creates new tmux windows with each new incoming connection.
 Feed it a port number as PORT.
 `socat` is essentially acting as a TLS-terminating reverse proxy.
 The incoming connections are then handed off to gorsh-listener through randomly generated Unix Domain Sockets.